Although DJI’s next-generation craft may have one eye on Hollywood, the Inspire 2 is set to become a major player in many commercial field.

 There’s no doubting that the Inspire 2 is a very impressive piece of work.
 It doesn’t exactly make the Inspire 1 look obsolete, but it certainly highlights just how far things have come in the past two years.
 There’s barely a screw, wire or component that isn’t an improvement on the original and to be dazzled by the technology and wealth of creative and professional options crammed into something you can carry around in a backpack is about as easy as saying ‘I want one’.

-And while DJI may be pushing hard to establish itself as a major player in the film and broadcast industries, the Inspire 2 is just as much a very welcome step forwards for those working in a huge variety of commercial enterprises – pretty much anything where high-quality photography and video feeds into a data pool where precision imagery and more visual information leads to better results and happier clients.
+And while DJI may be pushing hard to establish itself as a major player in the film and broadcast industries, the Inspire 2 is just as much a very welcome step forward for those working in a huge variety of commercial enterprises – pretty much anything where high-quality photography and video feeds into a data pool where precision imagery and more visual information leads to better results and happier clients.

 Be it for monitoring a building site, surveying a landscape for a conservation project or just getting some awesome shots for your aerial gallery, the Inspire 2 should prove a brilliant tool for just about any commercial (or personal) enterprise – and no doubt many more on-location uses that we’ve barely even considered.
-The Inspire 1 will always be one of the best and industry-defining drones of its generation; but the best just got a whole lot better.
+The Inspire 1 will always be one of the best and industry-defining drones of its generation, but the best just got a whole lot better.